AOEpeople/techradar/radar/2021-07-01/pact.md

 ---
 title:      "PACT"
 ring:       trial
-quadrant: tools
+segment:    tools
 featured:   false
 ---

 At AOE we continue to use PACT but would like to use it even more.